lzt68/BAI-Resource-Constraint-AISTATS2024-Camera-Ready/NumericRecord/RealWorld/README.md

 + "Obesity": This folder contains the notebooks for conducting numeric experiments on dataset Obesity.
 + "UCIDigits": This folder contains the notebooks for conducting numeric experiments on dataset UCIDigits.

-Notebooks for identifying the best machine learning model
+Notebooks for identifying the best machine learning model and hyperparameter setting.

 + Experiment-RealWorld-K-32-Find-Best-Arm-arcene.ipynb.
 + Experiment-Realworld-K-32-Find-Best-Arm-digits-3-8.ipynb.